 Foods and proper accommodations are vital parts of any kind of trekking.
 This trekking route is inhabited by the people.
-So, foods and accommodations are easily available in almost every day as compared to other trekking trails in Nepal.
-Normally guesthouses and tea houses provide comfortable accommodations services and quality foods.
+So, foods and accommodations are easily available almost every day as compared to other trekking trails in Nepal.
+Normally guesthouses and tea houses provide comfortable accommodations services and quality food.
 As per your budget, you can select the fancy and normal foods and accommodations in the Annapurna Region.

-Lunch camps are easily available on the way and they serve noodle items, dumplings, traditional Nepal meal set, pasta, pizza, sandwich, spaghetti, and Thukpa soup.
+Lunch camps are easily available on the way and they serve noodle items, dumplings, traditional Nepal meal sets, pasta, pizza, sandwich, spaghetti, and Thukpa soup.
 Trekkers usually take lunch between 12 pm to 1 pm.

 During dinner, there is the availability of soup items, vegetable items, salad, and hot items especially, which helps to keep your body warm and hydrated as well.
 Some people take a beer at lower altitudes as well.

-The rooms are mostly twin-sharing and cheaper (normally 3-7$) per night in a normal guesthouse and lodges.
-If you want to experience the luxury and fancy accommodations, the options are mostly available in Ghandruk and Ghorepani.
+The rooms are mostly twin-sharing and cheaper (normally 3-7$) per night in a normal guesthouse and lodge.
+If you want to experience luxury and fancy accommodations, the options are mostly available in Ghandruk and Ghorepani.
 AC and heater facilities are not available, so bring your sleeping bag.
 Normal guest houses and lodges have large sharing dining and in the middle, there is always a typical heater to make the room warm.
 So, you can take dinner and chat with other trekkers as well as you can play pokers as well.

 The Internet and electricity facilities are normally available almost all day.
 Laundry services are available.
 The hot shower is available in all the lodges but you need to pay extra ( 5-7$) for it.
 You can buy trekking gear and other normal stuff in Pokhara, Ghandruk, and Ghorepani.
 Drinking water is available in all the lodges and guesthouses.